image

 April 4, 2023, 12:30 PM ET

 All 50 states have transfer laws that either allow or require children to be prosecuted in adult criminal court for certain offenses.
-Attorney Marsha Levick, Esq. will provide an overview of the transfer law legal landscape and potential legal challenges to transfer laws.
-Neuroscientist BJ Casey, Ph.D. will speak about the science of adolescence and explore whether there is a neuroscientific basis for transfer laws as an effective deterrent to delinquency and consistent with rehabilitation.
-Stephanie Tabashneck, PsyD, JD will then lead a discussion on the role science can play in challenges to transfer laws.
+Attorney Marsha Levick, Esq. provided an overview of the transfer law legal landscape and potential legal challenges to transfer laws.
+Neuroscientist BJ Casey, Ph.D. spoke about the science of adolescence and explore whether there is a neuroscientific basis for transfer laws as an effective deterrent to delinquency and consistent with rehabilitation.
+Stephanie Tabashneck, PsyD, JD then led a discussion on the role science can play in challenges to transfer laws.

 PANELISTS: